a-asaker/port-checker/README.md

-# port-forwarding-checker
+# Port Forwarding Checker :
-Check If A Port Is Forwarded Via The Router To You Device Or Not .
+  A Python3 Project That Checks If A Port Is Forwarded Via The Router To Your Device Or Not .

+   Coded By : a-asaker